casbin/casbin-website/docs/LogError.md

 :::note
 We already support logging the model, enforce request, role, policy in Golang.
 You can define your own log for logging Casbin.
+If you are using Python, pycasbin leverages the default Python logging mechanism.
+The pycasbin package makes a call to logging.getLogger() to set the logger.
+No special logging configuration is needed other than initializing the logger in the parent application.
+If no logging is intitilized within the parent application you will not see any log messages from pycasbin.
 :::

 ### Use different logger for different enforcer